sxswz213/CRSEC/README.md

-# Emergence of Social Norms in Generative Agent Societies: Principles and Architecture
+# Emergence of Social Norms in Large Language Model-based Agent Societies

 ![](./crsec-demo.gif)

+***We are happy to announce that CRSEC has been accepted to HAI Special Track at IJCAI 2024!***

-This repository is associated with our research paper titled "Emergence of Social Norms in Generative Agent Societies: Principles and Architecture."
-In this paper, we propose a novel agent architecture named CRSEC, consisting of four modules: Creation & Representation, Spreading, Evaluation, and Compliance, designed to facilitate the emergence of social norms within a generative agent society.
+This repository is associated with our research paper titled "[Emergence of Social Norms in Large Language Model-based Agent Societies](https://arxiv.org/abs/2403.08251)" In this paper, we propose a novel agent architecture named CRSEC, consisting of four modules: Creation & Representation, Spreading, Evaluation, and Compliance, designed to facilitate the emergence of social norms within a generative agent society.
 This repository includes all four modules designed in our architecture and provides a replay for better understanding.
 We offer instructions for setting up the simulation environment on your local machine and for replaying the simulation as a demonstration animation.

 ## Setting Up the Environment